-Taste: From its looks alone, you should expect a very delicate taste; On first sip, the HPW gently provides your palette with subtle flower notes and hints of fresh fruit, which slowly turns into a highly complex and delightful finish.
+From its looks alone, you should expect a very delicate taste; On first sip, the HPW gently provides your palette with subtle flower notes and hints of fresh fruit, which slowly turns into a highly complex and delightful finish.

-Blend: Double-distilled, aged in oak barrels, and blended with eau de vie from the Grande Champagne, Petite Champagne, Borderies, and the Fins Bois areas, it’s a delightful mix of complementary tastes and aromas.
+Double-distilled, aged in oak barrels, and blended with eau de vie from the Grande Champagne, Petite Champagne, Borderies, and the Fins Bois areas, it’s a delightful mix of complementary tastes and aromas.

 Hennessy Pure White is one of the most versatile cognacs in the (limited) market: it’s light enough to be drunk neat while imparting strong fruity and flowery notes, but it’s strong enough to hold its own in a cocktail.

 Speaking of collectors, they’ll find the Hennessy Pure White to be right up their alley, thanks to the uniquely beautiful, one-of-a-kind design of the bottle.
 At the end of the day though, whether you’re collecting it for style or substance, the Hennessy Pure White will unite both camps with its amazing flavor.

-A quick Google search for ‘Hennessy Pure White Importer America’ will yield multiple results, but be warned: make sure you get your bottle of HPW from a trusted and legitimate source.
-There have been reports of fake bottles of Hennessy Pure White that look like the real thing, but are, in fact, just watered down versions of the regular Hennessy cognac.
+A quick Google search for “Hennessy Pure White Importer America” will yield multiple results.
+But be warned: make sure you get your bottle of HPW from a trusted and legitimate source.
+There have been reports of fake bottles of Hennessy Pure White that look like the real thing but are just watered down versions of the regular Hennessy cognac.
 So, caveat emptor, I suppose.